ylmazahmt/itucsdb1626/docs/user/member3.rst

 * Fill out the forms to add a new city.

-* 'Add Place Instance' button adds rating to database.
+* 'Add Place Instance' button adds place instance to database.

 Show Page
 --------------------